Career Center Summer Internship Grants

 Kim Family Grant This grant supports a student currently enrolled in the Finance minor, and pursuing an internship in the finance sector.
 Preference will be given to students from backgrounds that are historically underrepresented within the Finance profession.

-Gladys Brooks Foundation Fellowships The Gladys Brooks Foundation Fellowship Grant offers BLAST Scholars essential financial support, empowering them to pursue internships that promote academic and professional development.
+Gladys Brooks Foundation Fellowships (Specialized) The Gladys Brooks Foundation Fellowship Grant offers BLAST Scholars essential financial support, empowering them to pursue internships that promote academic and professional development.
 Selection for these grants is based solely on educational achievements, leadership, and academic ability.
 This grant enables scholars to gain invaluable skills, expand their networks, explore diverse career pathways, and participate in experiential learning aligned with their academic and career aspirations.
 All funds awarded to the student are dedicated exclusively to the approved internship.

 Apply to receive a Tufts Career Center Summer Internship Grant